openhp/HeatPumpController/README.md

 ##  Appendix C: secret appendix
 Are you still reading?
 If yes, your are interested in and this appendix is for you.<br>
 About sensors: do not use cheap "waterproof epoxy-covered" sensors.
 "Waterproof" lasts for a short time.<br>
 Buy DS18B20s chips.
 Cheap or not cheap doesn't matter - I've never seen "bad" DSes.
-Solder sensors to the wires and cover the sensors with a two layers of 2-component epoxy resin as pictured below.<br>
+Solder sensors to the wires and cover the sensors with a two layers of 2-component epoxy resin as pictured below.
+This will work for a years.<br>
 <img src="./m_ds18b20_epoxy.jpg" width="500"><br><br>
 For sensors at compressor and discharge (+100°C and higher) use heat resistant sleeves at every wire.<br>
 <img src="./m_ds18b20_wires_protection.jpg" width="500"><br><br>